 Are we missing something?
 Send us your community fireworks or event information.

-July 1: The Canfield Rotary Fireworks Fest at the Canfield Fairgrounds.
-Gates open at 5 p.m. and fireworks begin at 10 p.m.
+July 2: The Canfield Rotary Fireworks Fest at the Canfield Fairgrounds.
+Gates open at 6 p.m. and fireworks begin at 10 p.m.
 Entertainment includes JD Eicher and the Goodnights, food vendors, face painting, bounce-a-rounds, pony rides, super heroes, train rides and a plane fly over.
 Cost is $10 per car.

 Newton Falls, OH

-July 4: Fireworks at 10 p.m. in downtown Youngstown, near the Covelli Centre.
+July 4: Fireworks display begins at 10 p.m. at Southside Park.

 July 4: Parade steps off at noon at the Struthers Fifth Street Plaza and will go through town.

 July 4: A 5K race will be from 11:30 a.m. to 12:30 p.m.

 Warren, OHJuly 1-4: 27th Annual Packard Legacy Weekend will be from noon to 5 p.m.
 Friday 10 a.m. to 5 p.m.
 Saturday and noon to 5 p.m.
 Sunday.
 The event includes live music, food and an all-makes car show Sunday.July 1: 9th annual Fun Dog Show at Champion Presbyterian Church, 4997 Mahoning Ave.

 July 4: WD Packard Concert Band is playing an outdoor concert at 8 p.m. with fireworks.
 The concert is free and will be held at the south lawn band shell at W.D.
 Packard Music Hall, at 1703 Mahoning Ave. in Warren.

 West Point, OH